lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

 on different cryptographic algorithms.

-With these attributes, an RA or CA has additional information about whether to issuer a certificate and what information to populate into the certificate.
+With these attributes, an RA or CA has additional information about whether to issue a certificate and what information to populate into the certificate.
 The scope of this document is, however, limited to the transport of evidence via a CSR.
-A supplementary document will describe how evidence is carried in an X.509 certificate for attesting hardware security modules (HSMs).
+The exact format of the attestation data being carried is defined in various standard and proprietary specifications.

 # Conventions and Definitions